 – Blockchain uses immutable data structures such as protected cryptography.

-– Blockchain can verify all transactions and data entirely contained on and native to blockchain, for example, Bitcoin.
-It cannot assess whether an external input is accurate, which is applicable to all off-chain assets and data digitally represented in blockchain.
+– Blockchain can verify all transactions and data entirely contained on and native to the blockchain, for example, Bitcoin.
+It cannot assess whether an external input is accurate, which is applicable to all off-chain assets and data digitally represented in the blockchain.

 What we can do for you

 The blockchain industry is still new and full of potential and opportunity in China.
-Your presence is welcome, but needs to be guided and we can do that for you.
+Your presence is welcome but needs to be guided and we can do that for you.

 Work on your E-reputation